We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

 Massage therapy may help relieve back pain.
-An at-home massager may be an affordable and convenient way to manage the pain in the short term.
+An at-home massager may be an affordable and convenient way to manage the pain in the short term, but there are risks to consider.

-This article lists 7 back massagers that people can use to help alleviate back pain.
-We also look into the effectiveness of at-home back massagers, provide tips on choosing a suitable massager, and outline some alternatives.
+This article lists nine back massagers that people can use to help alleviate back pain.
+It also looks into the effectiveness of at-home back massagers, provides tips on choosing a suitable massager, and outlines some alternatives.

 Below are some back massagers available online.